Christine Churchill has an article at Search Engine Watch on Understanding Search Engine Patents that’s worth a look.

 For instance, would you consider comparing blogging to an infectious disease?
 A paper on how infectious diseases spread has inspired a couple of patent applications from IBM on Blogging and how information spreads through blogs.

 So, how can this analogy prove useful?

-Many of these news services provide alerts to people, yet if there are too many stories, those alert systems resemble noise rather than useful information.
-A high number of blog posts and corporate press releases don’t help, especially the many that are mostly marketing propaganda.
+Many of these news services provide alerts to people, yet those alert systems resemble noise rather than useful information if there are too many stories.
+Many blog posts and corporate press releases don’t help, especially the many that are mostly marketing propaganda.

 This approach looks to “spikes” in blog coverage of news events to help identify important stories in the news.
 As they note: